All right, 16 days Americans trapped behind enemy lines, and it looks like, well, we're not going to get that many.

 Appreciate it.

-Cindy, uh I assume you're voting yes to recall Newsom on September the 14th.
+Cindy, I assume you're voting yes to recall Newsom on September the 14th.

 Absolutely, Sean.

-And uh Sean, thank you so much for um for taking the time and for uh giving me a voice.
+And Sean, thank you so much for taking the time and for giving me a voice.

-Very quickly, my family's eighty percent military, and while our military deploys overseas to protect, you know, our rights in our in our homeland, uh, who protects their loved ones and their country?
+And while our military deploys overseas to protect, you know, our rights and our homeland, who protects their loved ones in their country?

-And I guess Sean, my question uh today is well, are either focused.
+And I guess, Sean, my question today is, well, all eyes are focused.

-I don't understand why these reporters that are on right now are not taking advantage of these unfortunate policings with our White House Pentagon, whomever to connect the docs from Afghanistan to our borders, you know.
+I don't understand why these reporters that are on right now are not taking advantage of these unfortunate policies with our White House, Pentaclines, Pentagon, whomever to connect the docs from Afghanistan to our borders.

-We all saw, we all saw how one suicide bomber, the damage, the horrific um thing that that happened, and we need to focus, you know, on on the next big disaster, which is our borders.
+And we need to focus, you know, on the next big disaster, which is our borders.

-Now, who's asking the questions while we can, Sean?
+Now, who's asking the questions while we can't, Sean?

 Tell us why.

-What what gives you so much faith that you you feel confident in your diplomatic and economic uh power that you're gonna be able to do this with the Taliban?
+What gives you so much faith that you feel confident in your diplomatic and economic power that you're going to be able to do this with the Taliban?

-Brits, they d the British know they left a hundred and fifty people behind, but they felt they could no longer stay because they were risking everybody else's life in the process.
+They the British know they left 150 people behind, but they felt they could no longer stay because they were risking everybody else's life in the process.

-Now that we they've gotten the database of every Afghan ally we've had, they're all gonna die.
+What what what's going to happen to them now that we they've gotten the database of every Afghan ally we've had?

 They're already killing them.